-Students within the Nursing Program who achieve below an 80% on any unit exam, below benchmark on ATI exams, or unsatisfactory performance on any graded class component will be placed on an academic remediation plan with the Student Success Coach.
-Mandatory appointments must be made by the student with the Student Success Coach and remediation must be completed within a week in order to progress in the class.
-Remediation will be discussed in individual course syllabi.
-(See Appendix E)
+Students within the Nursing Program who achieve below an 80% on any unit exam, below benchmark on ATI exams, or unsatisfactory performance on any graded class component will have a Focused Review with the Student Success Coach.
+Mandatory appointments must be made by the student with the Student Success Coach and the focused review must be completed within a week in order to progress in the class.
+Focused Review will be discussed in individual course syllabi.
+Failing to meet the Focus Review deadlines or failure to submit the assigned Focused Review will result in point deductions on the PPS grade rubric and/or the generation of a SNIP.